Needs assessment process for social care

 - If the local authority is saying they want to cut your support, ask them to provide the same care and support for you until you have been properly reassessed.

 - Say that you want an assessment with a social worker or other person with specific training and understanding of your needs and condition.
 It should be face to face unless your needs are straightforward enough to cover everything by phone.
 You should receive a copy of the questions before the assessment happens.
 Talk to the assessor about what should go in the form.
 Check what they have written before it’s processed.
-They can’t just offer self-assessment forms that are then processed without speaking to you.
+They cannot just offer self-assessment forms that are then processed without speaking to you.

 - Prepare some supporting evidence.
 Ask your family, friends and your doctor or other professionals who know you to write about what might happen if you lose the care you need.
 Check that the assessor has consulted all the relevant people who can help to explain about your needs.